-Busy week in Pennsylvania gaming news, but much of it about behind the scenes financial plans and adding to the online casino and sports betting market.
+It’s been a busy week in Pennsylvania gaming news, much of it about behind-the-scenes financial plans and adding to the online casino and sports betting market.

 Meanwhile, just as sports and sports wagering came back, the Phillies got benched due to positive virus tests for many visiting Marlins players.

 Also in PA, one OTB site closed forever, a victim of the virus and changing gambling habits.

 Live! hopes to be live online by mid-August